 During the period under review, six new private companies were added to the portfolio.
-These businesses operate across a wide range of end markets and add further sector diversification to the portfolio.
+These businesses operate across a wide range of dynamic and emerging markets and add further sector diversification to the portfolio.

 AMufacture is a provider of bespoke 3D printing, design and manufacturing services for the marine, renewable energy and industrial sectors.
-Utilising new printing technology, the business combines its CAD capabilities with the team's design and engineering expertise to provide services to a wide range of customers including corporates and SMEs.
-AMufacture has achieved rapid growth and is currently operating at maximum capacity.
+Utilising a new printing technology, the business combines its CAD capabilities with the team's design and engineering expertise to provide services to a wide range of customers, including corporates and SMEs from a range of sectors, the business has achieved rapid growth and is currently operating at maximum capacity.
 The investment by the Maven VCTs will enable the business to move to larger premises, hire additional staff and acquire new equipment.